xodiosx/XoDos2/README.md

 > ⚠️ **Note**: XoDos is currently under active development.
 The first official release will be available soon in the [GitHub Releases](https://github.com/xodiosx/XoDos2/releases) section.

-Stay tuned for installation instructions when the first release becomes available!

 ## 🛠️ Development Status